Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 • Loosening of teeth

-The diagnosis of periodontal disease is made through a thorough examination of the oral cavity by the veterinarian.
-In many cases, sedation is necessary to thoroughly inspect the teeth and gums and to take x-rays to show the extent of damage to the periodontium.
+Periodontitis is diagnosed through a thorough examination of the oral cavity by a veterinarian.
+In many cases, sedation is necessary to thoroughly inspect the teeth and gums and to take X-rays that show the extent of damage to the periodontal structures.

-Other oral diseases such as gingivitis, stomatitis or tooth decay must be ruled out.
-Oral tumors can cause similar symptoms and should be ruled out by biopsy.
+Other oral diseases such as gingivitis, stomatitis, or tooth decay must be ruled out.
+Tumors in the oral cavity can cause similar symptoms and should be excluded by biopsy.

 Treatment options

-• Teeth cleaning: Removing tartar and plaque through professional teeth cleaning under sedation is often the first step.
+• Dental cleaning: The removal of tartar and plaque through professional teeth cleaning under sedation is often the first step.

-• Antibiotics: Used to fight bacterial infections that increase inflammation.
+• Antibiotics: To combat bacterial infections that exacerbate inflammation.

 • Extraction: Severely damaged teeth may need to be extracted.

-• Mouthwashes: Antibacterial mouthwashes can help control inflammation.
+• Mouthwashes: Antibacterial mouthwashes can help control the inflammation.

 Prevention

-Good oral hygiene is the key to preventing periodontal disease.
-Regular tooth brushing, appropriate dental care toys and a balanced diet can significantly reduce the risk.
-In addition, regular dental checks should be carried out by the vet.
+Good oral hygiene is key to preventing periodontal disease.
+Regular brushing, suitable dental toys, and a balanced diet can significantly reduce the risk.
+Regular dental checkups with a veterinarian are also essential.

 Leukodystrophy

-Leukodystrophy is a rare, genetic disease that affects the central nervous system.
-It causes degeneration of the white matter in the brain and spinal cord, leading to severe neurological symptoms.
+Leukodystrophy is a rare, genetic disorder affecting the central nervous system.
+It leads to degeneration of the white matter in the brain and spinal cord, resulting in severe neurological symptoms.

 Symptoms